jen0828/blog-react/README.md

 # blog-react

-A blog app with multiple pages built in React using Json-server as database.
+Multi-page blog app built with React using Json-server as a database.

 ### To clone the repo
 ```shell